‘America First’ Budget Is Unworthy of Our Nation

 “The core of my first budget blueprint is the rebuilding of our nation’s military without adding to our Federal deficit,” says Trump in his introduction to the document.

-Let us recall what James Madison, the fourth president of the United States who helped draft both the Bill of Rights and the Constitution, once said:
+But James Madison, the fourth president of the United States who helped draft both the Bill of Rights and the Constitution, once said:

 “A standing military force with an overgrown Executive will not long be safe companions to liberty.”